-100th/442nd RCT rescues the "Lost Battalion," 200 Texans who were cut off and surrounded by the enemy.
+100th/442nd RCT rescues the "Lost Battalion," 200 Texans who were cut off and surrounded by the German enemy in France.

 More than 50 MIS Nisei soldiers land with the U.S. Marines on Iwo Jima, one of the last battles in the Pacific.
 Nisei are also present in the Tinian Island operation.